Marco-Sap/windows-itpro-docs/mdop/mbam-v25/how-to-enable-bitlocker-by-using-mbam-as-part-of-a-windows-deploymentmbam-25.md

             3. Name the step **Persist TPM OwnerAuth**

-            4. Set the command line to `cscript.exe "%SCRIPTROOT%/SaveWinPETpmOwnerAuth.wsf"`
+            4. Set the command line to `cscript.exe "%SCRIPTROOT%\SaveWinPETpmOwnerAuth.wsf"`
             **Note:** For Windows 10, version 1607 or later, only Windows can take ownership of the TPM.
 In addiiton, Windows will not retain the TPM owner password when provisioning the TPM.
 See [TPM owner password](http://technet.microsoft.com/en-us/itpro/windows/keep-secure/change-the-tpm-owner-password) for further details.

         3. In the **State Restore** folder, delete the **Enable BitLocker** task.